Key Points of This Article:

 - For individuals who are no longer able to work due to severe and long-lasting psychological and physical injuries, Social Security Disability benefits may be available.

-- Roughly 10.5 million people receive disability benefits from Social Security, and an additional 8 million receive disability benefits from Supplemental Security Income.
+- Roughly 10.5 million people receive Social Security disability benefits, and an additional 8 million receive disability benefits from Supplemental Security Income.

-- There are specific requirements to meet before being considered eligible for disability benefits, and an application with medical evidence must be collected to prove a condition or injury has hindered your ability to work.
+- There are specific requirements to qualify for social security disability benefits, and an application process with medical evidence must be collected to prove a condition or injury has hindered your ability to work.

 - For those denied claim compensation or disability benefits, other options may be available with the help of an experienced Social Security Disability attorney.